MIDI-LLM: Improving Text-to-MIDI Music Generation via Adapting Large Language Models: Method

-\paragraph{Continued pre-training.} Following common practices to specialize LLMs for certain domains~\citep{gururangan2020dont,ibrahim2024simple}, we perform a continued pre-training stage with two primary goals: (i)~to surface the musical knowledge (that exists in text) the LLM might have seen in its initial pre-training, and (ii)~to teach it the syntax and structure of MIDI data under AMT's tokenization.
-We compile a dataset of around 3B tokens for this stage. \begin{itemize}[nolistsep,itemsep=2pt,leftmargin=12pt] \item \textbf{Music-adjacent text:} A subset of \textit{MusicPile}~\citep{yuan2024chatmusician} containing primarily music-related articles, music knowledge, and ABC-notated music. \item \textbf{Standalone MIDIs:} The music pieces in \textit{GigaMIDI}~\citep{lee2025gigamidi}, with those reserved for text-to-MIDI finetuning removed. \end{itemize}
+Following common practices to adapt LLMs for certain domains~\citep{gururangan2020dont,ibrahim2024simple}, we perform unimodal continued pretraining with two primary goals: (i)~to surface the musical knowledge (that exists in text) the LLM might have seen in its initial pretraining, and (ii)~to teach it the syntax and structure of MIDI data under AMT's framework~\citep{thickstun2024anticipatory}.
+We compile a dataset of around 3B tokens for this stage: \begin{itemize}[topsep=1pt,itemsep=0pt,leftmargin=12pt] \item \textbf{Music-adjacent text:} A subset of \textit{MusicPile}~\citep{yuan2024chatmusician} containing primarily music-related articles, GPT-4 synthetic music knowledge, and ABC-notated music. \item \textbf{Standalone MIDIs:} The multitrack music pieces in \textit{GigaMIDI}~\citep{lee2025gigamidi}, excluding overlapping examples with Lakh MIDI~\citep{raffel2016lmd} reserved for the later stage. \end{itemize} We mix text and MIDI examples in one training batch, and augment the MIDI token sequences on-the-fly for anticipation (i.e., infilling) leveraging the AMT framework.